 - Inform state and national level policy to improve health equity.

-Under a learning collaborative, the three partners will assist stakeholder teams in up to nine states in designing value-based payment and contracting models that support and incentivize health care delivery transformation to reduce and eliminate disparities in health and health care.
+Under a learning collaborative launching in October 2019, the three partners are assisting stakeholder teams in seven states in designing value-based payment and contracting models that support and incentivize health care delivery transformation to reduce and eliminate disparities in health and health care.
 Each team consists of representatives from the state Medicaid agency, a Medicaid MCO operating in the state, and one or more provider organizations or systems contracted by the MCO.
-The collaborative activities will develop, test, and implement integrated payment and delivery system changes, as well as the challenges and barriers that prevent adoption.
+Participating teams include: